Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

 ## The Code
 As always the repository is freely available here:
 [https://github.com/Nereuxofficial/nostd-wifi-lamp](https://github.com/Nereuxofficial/nostd-wifi-lamp)

-It also has support for some exciting things like Wokwi, which provides a simulated ESP32-C3 thanks to being created with the [esp-template](https://github.com/esp-rs/esp-template).
+The Repository also has support for some exciting things like Wokwi, which provides a simulated ESP32-C3 thanks to being created with the [esp-template](https://github.com/esp-rs/esp-template).
 ## Thanks to:
 [bjoernQ](https://github.com/bjoernQ) for fixing an error where the stack overflowed into the heap,